Why Did I Decide To Come To South Korea?

 In the Philippines, being a school administrator and teacher at the same time require that you stay in the workplace, officially, for 8 hours a day.
 But most of the time, I would stay way beyond that, even if I wasn’t required to.
 It was just something that felt I ought to do.
 Sometimes I would even go to my office on Saturdays.
 With that hectic schedule, I could hardly find time to write poems, essays and stories… much less do research.

 That’s what makes teaching in South Korea different for me.
-It afforded me a lot of spare time which I could use to write.
+It allowed me to have a lot of spare time which I could use to write.
 I was even able to write papers for presentations in international conferences and for publication in international journals.
 Something that, unfortunately, I couldn’t do in the Philippines.
-Back then I would be lucky if in a month I could write even just a poem.
+Back there I would be lucky if in a month I could write even just a single poem.
+Here, after 8 years, I have written a lot and they are published in my two websites (madligaya.com and chingligaya.wordpress.com).

 ESL teaching is part of the career-path I paved for myself.
 I really trained and prepared for this.
 As early as 2009, I was already thinking of coming to this country to become an English teacher.
-I applied also in schools in the Middle East but it was my hope that I would be given the opportunity to do ESL teaching here.
+I applied also to schools in the Middle East but it was my hope that I would be given the opportunity to do ESL teaching here.
+After my rejections by 2 universities in the Middle East, I didn’t lose hope of eventually landing a job as an English teacher overseas.
+True enough, in 2013, a university here in South Korea, believed that I have the necessary qualifications to teach English.

 I did not become an English teacher overnight.
 I am a licensed English teacher in the Philippines.
 I passed the Licensure Examination for Teachers 2003.
 Then in 2010, notwithstanding my busy schedule, I enrolled for a certification class in TESOL (Teaching English to Speakers of Other Languages).